vatesfr/xen-orchestra/docs/continuous_replication.md

 # Continuous Replication

-> WARNING: it works only on XenServer 6.5 or later
+> WARNING: it works only with XenServer 6.5 or later

 This feature is a continuous replication system for your XenServer VMs **without any storage vendor lock-in**.
 You can replicate a VM every *X* minutes/hours to any storage repository.
-It could be to a distant XenServer host or just another local storage.
+It could be to a distant XenServer host or just another local storage target.

 This feature covers multiple objectives: